Saltar al contenido principal

 El resultado es cierto para espacios vectoriales generales y puede extenderse a muchas bases.

-This page titled 23.3: Cambio de Bases is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 23.3: Cambio de Bases is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform.